 12. Buzz Marketing

 Buzz marketing (aka hidden marketing) is artificially launched rumors about a brand or product.
 They often disguise themselves as information leaks or scandalous theories.

-The point is to get people to discuss the news feed, argue with each other, build theories so that the brand is heard.
+The point is to get people to discuss the news feed, argue, and build theories so that the brand is heard.

-This is a viral marketing strategy that leverages refreshingly community influencers, creative content, and interactive events, to generate word-of-mouth marketing and anticipation for the product or service the company is about to launch.
+This viral marketing strategy leverages refreshingly community influencers, creative content, and interactive events to generate word-of-mouth marketing and anticipation for the product or service the company is about to launch.

-Buzz marketing works best when you reach out to influencers early enough and have an amazing plan in place to generate suspense and mystery.back to menu ↑
+Buzz marketing works best when you reach out to influencers early enough and have a great plan in place to generate suspense and mystery.

 13. Influencer Marketing

 Influencer marketing uses influencers such as bloggers, artists, and other public figures.
 This form of marketing is designed to tap into an existing community of engaged followers on social media.

 People are more likely to trust ads in which a familiar person is involved rather than an outsider.
 Thus, a user who subscribes to a beauty blogger is more likely to buy the product advertised by her rather than the same product seen in an advertisement on TV.

 This is because Influencers are seen as experts in their niches.